juliema/BIOL792_course_site/README.md

 * **Supplemental primers, readings and assignments** will be announced during the class and provided on the [course github page](https://github.com/tparchman/BIOL792).

 ## Course Format
 We will meet twice a week (Tues/Thurs 6:00-7:15) but I typically reserve two hours of time during each window to allow discusion/troubleshooting on coding related to assignments/projects.
 At the beginning of each class, I will introduce new concepts and material that will form the basis of the exercises, assignments, or projects we will work through that week.
 We will cover questions regarding previous material, and then you will spend at least half of each class working independently, or in small groups, on writing code.
 All students should come to class having thoroughly read the assigned material and prepared for discussion.
+As the class will be remote this semester, we will hold our weekly meetings at prescheduled zoom sessions [zoom invite](https://unr.zoom.us/j/92025861279)

 ## Course Material Repositoy
-All readings, primers, problem set instructions, datasets, as well as ample supplemental materials will be available on the [course github page](https://github.com/tparchman/BIOL792).
+All readings, primers, problem set instructions, datasets, as well as ample supplemental materials will be available on the [course github page](https://github.com/tparchman/BIOL792_course_site).
 This will include primers for Unix and Python content, and additional resources for learning more about Python, Unix, and genomic workflows, and information and data sets related to assignments.

 ## Grades